 When your skin is dry and flaky, applying a thick layer of moisturizer will take care of it, right?
-Wrong.
+Not so fast.
 Your skin is like a sponge in that it takes what it needs and the rest sits on top.
 It could be wasteful to apply an extra thick layer of moisturizer since your skin can only absorb so much.
+Instead, you need to apply a hydrating serum, like the Skin Drink Concentrate, underneath your moisturizer.
+This will help balance the water and oil content in your skin, keeping it happy and healthy-looking.

-Our skin is constantly changing, and that’s especially true if it’s experiencing extreme temperature changes.
+Our skin is constantly changing.
+That’s especially true if it’s experiencing extreme temperature changes.
 You must make certain that you are using the right products to adapt to your skin’s changing needs.
 This might include switching from a gel-based face wash to a more gentle cleansing lotion.
-You might also apply face oil over your moisturizer at night to prevent moisture evaporation.
-Another suggestion is to treat your skin to a hydrating gel mask or, for drier types, a cream mask to give moisture above and beyond your regular products.
+Or, incorporating face oil into your routine to prevent moisture evaporation.
+Basically, by making small, seasonal tweaks to your routine, you can better care for your skin’s needs.
 (Learn more about how to transition your skincare routine to winter.)

 Also, don’t forget to increase your exfoliation.
 This may sound counterintuitive if your skin is getting drier, but trying to moisturize cells that are already dry and expired won’t get you very far.
 Exfoliate a few nights a week to get rid of dryness and reveal a smoother, healthier-looking texture.

-Mistake #4: You Leave Your Skin Bare For More Than 60 Seconds After Cleansing
+4. Leaving Your Skin Bare for More Than 60 Seconds After Cleansing

 Did you know you only have a 60-second window to seal in moisture after cleansing your skin?
 Otherwise, you risk severe dehydration.
-Since the air is so dry in the winter, it looks for water wherever it can get it and this means taking it from your skin at its most vulnerable time—post-cleansing.
+Since the air is so dry in the winter, it looks for water wherever it can get it and this means taking it from your skin at its most vulnerable time, which is post-cleanse.

 Here’s what happens.
 When you wash your face, your skin is damp.
 The air acts like a magnet, attracting water out from the deepest layers of the skin and evaporating into the dry air.
 This causes your skin to become tight and dehydrated, which is the exact opposite of what you want.